 Our aim is that children will enjoy extending their learning, and sharing their successes by showing their families what they are able to do.

 Homework is set on a Monday and is due in by the following Monday.
-It is important that homework books and sheets are in school on a Monday as we will go through them in class.
+It is important that homework books are in school on a Monday as we will go through them in class.
 Homework should be completed in an appropriate handwriting pen or pencil.
 Children should take as much pride in the presentation of their homework as they do in their school work.
 If children don't know what to do for their homework, they need to ask the class teacher for help or clarification as soon as possible.

 LITERACY - The children have been given Year 6 Spelling, Punctuation and Grammar books to work from for their literacy homework.
 On a Monday, they will be told which pages they are to complete for the week.
 They will be asked to write the date next to these pages on the contents page.
 Children should not complete additional pages in the books as these will form part of teaching and learning later in the year.

 MATHS - The children have been given Year 6 Maths books to work from for their homework.
 The arrangements are the same as for literacy.

 SPELLING - The children will be given spelling lists to learn each Monday for a test the following Monday.
 They may also be given activities to support the learning of the spelling rules or patterns.

 By the end of Year 6, children at the expected standard should be able to spell the words that are contained in the 3/4 and 5/6 spelling lists, as well as words which follow the same spelling rules / patterns.
 It would be useful for children to spend some time at home learning these words.
 Below the lists, you will find printable strategy cards for helping children to practise their spellings in a practical and multisensory way.

 CHALLENGE CARDS FOR PRACTISING SPELLINGS

 These are the cards that we have been using in class to practise our spellings.
 You can print them off and use them at home.